Cloning Code In Containers

 Create Github OAuth Token

 Using personal access tokens allows us to skip providing the username and password while making the request.
 This is a recommended approach to automating the automation of code.
-This is also an easier way then working with ssh Keys.
+This is also an easier way then working with SSH Keys.
+Review our guide to OAuth token validation.

 Using the Token